CuriousNekomimi/AIDCAT/README.md

 ## Changelog
 ```
+2021-05-11: v0.6.7
+ HUGE thanks to Eta for making these improvements and for refactoring the program to be object oriented:
+- The phrase "any key" was changed to "Enter."
+(Actually waiting for any keypress is significantly more complicated).
+- Option 1 of the auth menu previously said [1] Change your access access token, which was fixed.
+- Added a missing error message on "Our Content" page.
+- PEP 8 compliance:
+  - The header docstring was changed to use """ instead of '''
+  - Fixed whitespace around operators in code and method declarations
+  - Fixed indentation in a couple places
+  - Added whitespace between the # and the start of each comment
+  - Added a newline at the end of the file
+  - Added two lines of whitespace before and after function definitions
+  - (Non-PEP 8) Changed menu choices to all be double quoted strings, for consistency
+- Removed default values from actually-mandatory method parameters like save_json's content_type
+- Separated the long as heck query strings from the rest of the code and moved them to the bottom of the file, just above if __name__ == '__main__', to improve readability
+- Added a User class
+  - This class encompasses the operations make_query (new), save_json, get_scenarios/subscenarios/adventures/posts/worlds/social, and get_saves (new, which calls all of the bookmarked operations together)
+  - It holds the fields content_cache, and each of the query_s as instance variables (no longer global)
+    - This means these can be maintained independently per user, which will help a lot with the batch download feature later on (it allows that to be multithreaded, for example)
+- All of the menu code was changed to use User objects representing different users instead of passing around a username parameter
+- The menu code was additionally refactored to cut down on duplicated code by a lot

 2021-05-10: v0.5.7
 Thanks to Eta for these suggestions:
 UUID (access token) validation using python's built-in uuid library.